 Obviously, as a digital marketing agency, we get asked this question a lot and, to be honest, it should be obvious why you need a website in this digital age.
-However, we still get this question regularly so we have decided to break it down for you into 10 main reasons to have a website.
+However, we still get this question regularly so we have decided to break it down for you.
+Here are 10 main reasons to have a website.

 People like branding and knowing who they are doing business with.
-Your website allows you to express yourself and let the customer know why you are in your line of business as well as promote your brand, product or services.
+Your website allows you to express yourself and let the customer know why you are in your line of business.
+It also helps promote your brand, product or services.
 You can give yourself an image online that can attract and appeal to the right people.

 The high street is nearly all but dead.
 Research suggests that nearly 90% of people pre-research their shopping before buying online or in-store.
-So even if you are on the high street, people are less likely to shop from you if you don’t have an online presence and they can’t research you beforehand.
+So even if you are on the high street, people are less likely to shop from you if you don’t have an online presence.
+If they can’t research you beforehand they cannot find you.
 People are literally windows shopping online rather than on the high street.

 So you have an Instagram account, Facebook page and a Twitter account.
 That’s great, in fact, that is fantastic.
-Facebook alone has over 2.38 billion monthly active users (as of July 2019) so yes it is important to be on social media.
-So we have people tell us that they get a lot of business through their facebook page.
+Facebook alone has over 2.38 billion monthly active users (as of July 2019).
+So yes, it is important to be on social media.
+We have people tell us that they get a lot of business through their facebook page.
 That’s expected and we know that this happens.
 Especially since social media is the new word of mouth.

 Facebook wants people to give recommendations on facebook pages and share page content.
 It thrusts it on you every minute your on their site or app.
 As a business, YOU NEED THIS!
-But even though you can put a lot of your information on social media, there is still more information that can be put on a website.
-People may be looking for specific information and having an easy to navigate website will allow people to find it quickly without having to scroll through all your posts to find it.
+You can put a lot of your information on social media.
+But there is still more information that can be put on a website.
+People may be looking for specific information and an easy to navigate website will allow people to find it quickly.
+This is better than having to scroll through all your posts to find it.

-As previously stated, a Facebook page is free, your website isn’t which again shows more credibility and trustworthiness compared to just having a facebook page.
+As previously stated, a Facebook page is free.
+Your website isn’t.
+This shows more credibility and trustworthiness compared to just having a facebook page.
 Also, Google likes it when your website is linked to social media accounts.
 It can even improve your Search Engine Optimisation (SEO, meaning being found easier through, for example, google search).